Sugandhi13/phulkari_world/README.md

 ### Index

 - The landing page of the website display hero image of the website the shows phulkari weaving womens along with the short description of phulkari and *Shop Now* button.
-Clicking on *Shop Now* button will route the site user to product catalouge page.
+Clicking on *Shop Now* button will route the site user to product catalogue page.

     <details>
         <summary>Home Page - Desktop View</summary>